Begotten (film): Cycle of life

 Begotten, like most of Merhige's films, explores narrative motifs on the cycle of life and death.
 (Note: Attributed to multiple references:) The word Begotten; a form of the verb beget, meaning to "bring forth", references these themes; Merhige himself has described the characters and events depicted in the film as metaphors for life and the struggle of mankind with itself and nature.
 Likewise, scholars Penny Papageorgopoulou and Dimitris Charitos highlight the recurrent themes of life, death and rebirth as a metaphor of humanity's antagonistic relationship with nature.
 Some writers note the connections between the film's depiction of life and death and the cycle of the Earth.
 John Kenneth Muir defines the mistreatment of the Son of Earth as a symbol to mankind's "painful" toil of the earth to plant crops and the allusion to bringing forth life through great suffering.
 According to Muir, depictions of life, death and renewal in Begotten are also symbolic motifs of the four seasons.

 Reality in Begotten is dominated by a cycle of life and death within a dying world.
 (Note: Attributed to multiple references:) Its characters wander through a lifeless world of desolate landscapes under an atmosphere of cold indifference to their suffering.
 Beginning with the disembowelment of a god-like being and the birth of Mother Earth, Paşcalău describes the sequence as "the cyclical nature of life, birth, and death".
-Death and decay are the dominate force in Begotten.
+Death and decay are the dominant forces in Begotten.
 The Son of Earth's journey through the desert, according to Merhige, depicts a world that is dying and in need of renewal.
 Death is portrayed in the film as crucial to the restoration of life; god-like beings die or are killed, with their deaths bringing forth new life.
 At the film's conclusion, life on Earth is renewed through the burial of Mother Earth and her son as flowers grow from their graves.